lissatransborda/desafio-hubla/backend/README.md

 ### Seller

-Seller represents a seller, which can be a creator or affiliate.
+Seller represents a seller, which can be a producer or affiliate.
 The purpose of this entity is to keep a record of each seller's transactions, and calculate their current balance.

 #### Properties

 - `id` - The unique identifier of each seller.
 According to the information given in `sales.txt`, it is the name.
 - `balance` - Current balance of the seller.
 This data is updated with each transaction involving the seller.
 - `transactions` - A list representing the list of transactions involving the seller.
-This list is updated with each insertion of transactions involving this seller.

 ### Transaction

-Transaction represents a creator/affiliate's transaction.
+Transaction represents a producer/affiliate's transaction.
 This entity depends directly on the existence of the seller involving the transaction.
 All data is taken from the file `sales.txt`.

 ### Properties